ArcNLET-Py/ArcNLET-Py/docs/UserManual/Zcalculation.rst

    \]

-After deriving numerous formulas and conducting a thorough analysis, we ultimately return to the form of Equation 75—but I want to say that this is indeed the result of my careful investigation.
+After deriving numerous formulas and conducting a thorough analysis, we ultimately return to the form of Equation 76.

 Figure 4 presents the sensitivity analysis results of :math:`Z`.
-Each subplot varies one parameter while keeping others constant at the values from Equation 68.
+Each subplot varies one parameter while keeping others constant at the values from Equation 69.
 The results demonstrate how different parameter values influence the outcome.
 For example, at very low velocities, :math:`Z` becomes highly sensitive to velocity changes.
 This sensitivity is expected since :math:`v` appears in the denominator of the formula.
 When